With this servicehook, you can integrate Bitbucket with Jenkins, an extendable open source continuous integration server

 Setting up the service

 .
 If you are having trouble with the hook, see Troubleshoot Bitbucket hooks.
+For help understanding Jenkins' security options and their implications to triggering remote builds, please review the Jenkins documentation.

 Setting Up the hook